fnordoglargh/BoardGameLeague/ABOUT.md

 # Known issues

-* Loading a database will only show **one** result.
-Loading another database will not reinitialize the internals correctly and crash in a Converter.
 * Several other special cases like games ending in draws must be tested and enhanced.
 * Deselect statistics comboboxes when report tab is left.